Understanding Common FPS Values: The Advanced Guide to Video Frame Rates [2025 Update]

 Frames per Second (FPS) measures how motion video is displayed to the human eye.
 With the way our brain adds missing information to create motion, the higher the FPS, the smoother the motion appears before the eyes.
 For example, if a video is captured and played back at 24 frames per second, that means each second of the video shows 24 distinct still images.

-In general, the minimum FPS needed helps avoid any jerky motion is 30 frames per second.
+In general, the minimum FPS needed help avoid any jerky motion is 30 frames per second.
 You’ll be looking at around 60 frames per second for high-motion content.
 But, more on selecting the correct FPS for your videos from among the common FPS values later.

 Why Does Frame Rate Matter?